TomConlin/synthetic_lunar_cycle/README.md

 ```

 pom is available via your favorite package manager
-according to the man page,
+and according to the man page ...

 ```
  The pom utility displays the current phase of the moon.